tide-framework/tide-doc/readme.md

 &nbsp;

 -  Presenter classes are registered as handlers, not instances\.
 Tide will create "per session" instances of the registered class meaning that presenters are not share between user sessions\.

-&nbsp;

 -  The entry point will have a `handler` associated with a fixed entry point  url `'/my-counter'`\.
 When someone will query that registered url, the presenter will generate `JSON` data corresponding to its state and actions, and the handler to send it back in a response to the request\.

 If we perform a request at `http://localhost:5000/my-counter`, we get the following `JSON` data back: